Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 By default, adaptive streams are served at a limited rate — just enough to download the next parts as the video plays.
 This is not optimal if the goal is to download the video as fast as possible.

-To circumvent this, you may download the stream in multiple segments by sending HTTP requests with `Range` header.
+To circumvent this, you may download the stream in multiple segments by sending HTTP requests with a `Range` header.
 For each request you make, YouTube first provides a small chunk instantly, followed by the rest of the data which is throttled.

 Interestingly, even just by having the header set, the throttling seems to kick in much later than usual.
 After experimenting for some time, I've found that splitting up the requests in segments of around 10mb is optimal for videos of all sizes.